KarolisPetrovskis/Nightmare/docs/Feedback.md

 - Since ids are numbers it can be hard to track when they are a simple number and when they are an id, for clarity there should have been something to mark such ids as foreign keys or primary keys.
 - Why are we storing bank_account in user class (maybe for paying)?
 - It is unclear what nid means?
 Is it number id or what?
 That is not explained as other things are like vat_id, status_id…
-- What exactly is price_w_vat and how does it differ from prive_wo_vat?
+- What exactly is price_w_vat and how does it differ from price_wo_vat?
 - Do we add discounts by hand after creation of service or during edit (reference mock ups to be sure)?
 - No discount class.
 - So gift cards can be valid infinitely?
 (They don’t have end date)